apache/doris-website/versioned_docs/version-2.0/data-operate/update/unique-update.md

 1 row in set (0.01 sec)
 ```

-## More details
+## More Details

-For more detailed syntax and usage information on data updates, please refer to the [Update](../../sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/UPDATE) command manual.
-You can also enter `HELP UPDATE` in the MySQL client command-line interface to get more help information.
+For more detailed syntax on data updates, please refer to the [UPDATE](../sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/UPDATE) command manual.
+You can also enter `HELP UPDATE` in the MySQL client command line for more information and assistance.